Discover Hunter Valley Breweries

 Yeast Pitching – The point in the brewing process in which yeast is added to cool wort prior to fermentation.

-HUNTER VALLEY BREWERY TOURS
+HUNTER VALLEY BREWERIES

 Hunter Valley Beer Tasting Tours

 If you love tasting craft beer, you’re in good company, so do we!
 The Hunter Valley is home to some of the best artisan breweries that can be found within two hours of Sydney.
 Classic Tours offer Hunter Valley beer tasting tours.
-Here are the best breweries in the Hunter valley that we think are worthy of inclusion on your gourmet Hunter Valley wine tour, cheese tasting tour or chocolate tasting tour.
-Book a beer tasting and combine it with a spirit, wine, chocolate or cheese tasting tour for the ultimate private Hunter Valley tour experience, so you can all enjoy a few lagers and great times with your mates!
+Here are the best Hunter Valley breweries that we think are worthy of inclusion on your gourmet Hunter Valley wine tour, cheese tasting tour or chocolate tasting tour.

 Hunter Valley Breweries